bluerobotics/retired-ardusub-docs/pages/developers.md

 	make px4-v2-vectored-upload

+This only works with a direct USB connection to the Pixhawk.
+If you're using a companion computer and an Ethernet tether connection, you can upload the code through the companion computer.
+Please see the [Flashing Pixhawk Through SSH](/raspi-setup/#flashing-pixhawk-through-ssh) for instructions on how to do that.

 ## Running

 The code begins running immediately once uploaded.
 For Linux-based autopilots, it must be launched or started with launch script.
 Please see the documentation for your respective autopilot.

+The companion computer is also set up to start automatically and connect to the autopilot.
+Please see the [companion computer page](/raspi-setup/) for more setup details.

 ## Making a Custom Configuration